 IRONMAN Triathlon X-Class 410 Recumbent Bike Price

 This is not a cheap bike, but you do get a number of good features included in the price that you don’t get with lower pried recumbent exercise bikes.
 You get an adjustable backrest, pre-set workout programs, bluetooth compatibility and a fitness App for tracking and managing your workouts and easy seat adjustments.

-When I checked Amazon it qualified for Prime and free shipping.
+When I checked at Amazon it can qualify for free shipping if available.